 To achieve this, indicators such as conversion rate and average basket are effective levers on which retailers are constantly working.

-Even if an omnichannel approach, a fluid customer journey and a personalized purchasing experience are prerequisites for increasing these 2 indicators, offering consumers payment facilities such as fractional or deferred payment also plays a decisive role.
+Even if a Omnichannel approach, a fluid customer journey and a personalized shopping experience are prerequisites for increasing these 2 indicators, offering consumers payment facilities such as fractionated or deferred payment also plays a decisive role.

 PayPal claims an average shopping basket up to 3.5 times higher thanks to its 4-installment payment services.